 The tuber contains lycorine alkaloid which causes vomiting on oral ingestion.

-Flowers and bulbs are diuretic.
+Flowers and bulbs are diuretics.